DanJtl/spaceQuiz/README.md

 ### **Question Area**

 In the upper part of the quiz, the question is clearly displayed in the middle to the user.
-In the top right the user see the website logo and name.
+In the top left the user see the website logo and name.

 ![Question Area](assets/images/question_area.jpg)